usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Trellix Insights
 ''''''''''''''''

 Trellix Insights is a threat intelligence platform integrated with the Trellix solution portfolio that enables customers to gain contextual understanding of active global threat campaigns relevant to their vertical.
-Through integrated understanding of compensating controls and detection events, Insights enables organizations to predictively stay ahead of threats, quickly identify campaign activity within their environment, and receive the guidance necessary to proactively defend against campaigns.
+Through integrated understanding of compensating controls and detection events, Insights enables organizations to predictively stay ahead of threats, quickly identify campaign activity within their environment, and receive the guidelines necessary to proactively defend against campaigns.
 For more information on Trellix Insights, please visit `Trellix Insights <https://www.trellix.com/en-us/products/trellix-insights.html>`__.

 Trellix Endpoint Security Platform
 ''''''''''''''''''''''''''''''''''